Environmental Sciences

 Contact and Counseling

-- Get to know your faculty!
+- Get to know your department!

 - Apply via our KIS portal!

-Still unanswered questions?
+Still have questions?

 Phone: +49 5261 702 2534

-E-mail: studierendenservice(at)th-owl.de
+Email: studierendenservice(at)th-owl.de